SafdarJamal/crud-app/README.md

 ## License

-This Quiz App is an open source software [licensed as MIT](https://github.com/safdarjamal/crud-app/blob/master/LICENSE).
+This CRUD App is an open source software [licensed as MIT](https://github.com/safdarjamal/crud-app/blob/master/LICENSE).